 - The Foundation is responsible for establishing a financial plan to underwrite the cost of Foundation programs, operations, and services.
 The financial plan and corresponding operating budget shall be presented annually to the Foundation board for approval.

 - The Foundation has the right to use a reasonable percentage of the annual unrestricted funds, assess fees for services, or impose gift taxes, to support its operations.

 - The Foundation shall maintain, at its own expense, copies of the plans, budgets, and donor and alumni records developed in connection with the performance of its obligations.

 - The Foundation will provide access to data and records to the University on a need-to-know basis in accordance with applicable laws, Foundation policies, and guidelines.
 The Foundation will provide copies of its annual report, and other information that may be publicly released.

 - Neither the Foundation nor the University shall create any liability to the other except that which is expressed herein.

 Article VIII - Terms of the Memorandum of Understanding (MOU)

-The term of this Memorandum of Understanding is one year, beginning January 2, 2018.
+The term of this Memorandum of Understanding is approximately one year, beginning on the date signed by both parties.
 This Memorandum of Understanding shall be reviewed annually and, subject to required annual review and agreement on amendments or revisions or termination by a party with required notice, shall be automatically renewed for a like term.
-A Copy of the agreement shall be filed with the NDUS General Counsel.
+A copy of the agreement shall be filed with the Chancellor or the Chancellor’s designee.

 To ensure effective achievement of the items of the agreement, the University and Foundation officers and board representatives shall hold periodic meetings to foster and maintain productive relationships and to ensure open and continuing communications and alignment of priorities.